Frequently Asked Questions

 Q: How do you know where the Ghost Gear is?

 The data is available to any official research body or university that has an interest in studying the effects of Ghost Gear on the oceans.
-The Global Ghost Gear Initiative collects data about lost ghost gear around the world and Ghost Fishing UK contributes to this via our reporting system.
+We also conduct our own data analysis and research on the issues surrounding ghost gear.

 Q: What happens to the ghost gear when it is recovered?